ashur/ashur.cab-v1/src/articles/drafts/hello-world.md

 ## Structure

-Original content will live in a `src` directory at the root of this repository:
+Original content lives in a `src` directory at the root of this repository:

 ```
 └── src/
 ```

-When the site is built, all contents will be generated a `dist` directory also at the root of this repository:
+When the site is built, all contents are generated a `dist` directory also at the root of this repository:

 ```
 └── dist/